 Your Legal Rights to File a Wrongful Termination Lawsuit

-If you believe your boss wrongfully terminated your employment, you may have rights to take legal action.
+If you believe your boss wrongfully terminated your employment, you may have the right to take legal action.
 Filing a wrongful termination lawsuit can help you hold your employer accountable, and you may seek compensation for the following:

 - Lost income and potentially lost future wages